tinytag/tinytag/README.md

     tag.genre         # genre as string
     tag.samplerate    # samples per second
     tag.title         # title of the song
-    tag.track         # track number as string
-    tag.track_total   # total number of tracks as string tag.year          # year or date as string

-For non-common fields and fields specific to single file formats, use `extra`:

-    tag.extra         # a dict of additional data

-The `extra` dict currently *may* contain the following data:
-   `url`, `isrc`, `text`, `initial_key`, `lyrics`, `copyright`

-Additionally you can also get cover images from ID3 tags:

-    tag = TinyTag.get('/some/music.mp3', image=True)
-    image_data = tag.get_image()
+    tag.track         # track number
+    tag.track_total   # total number of tracks
+    tag.year          # year or date as string

+### Additional Metadata

+For additional values of the same type, non-common metadata fields, or fields specific to certain file formats, use `extra`:

+    tag.extra         # a dictionary of additional data

+The following standard `extra` field names are available when files provide such metadata:

+    barcode
+    bpm
+    catalog_number
+    conductor
+    copyright
+    director
+    encoded_by
+    encoder_settings
+    initial_key
+    isrc
+    language
+    license
+    lyricist
+    lyrics
+    original_date
+    original_year
+    media
+    publisher
+    set_subtitle
+    url

+Other `extra` field names not documented above may be present, but are not guaranteed to be consistent/stable across audio formats and tinytag versions.

+Multiple values of the same field type are provided if the file contains them.
+Values are always provided as a list, even when only a single value exists.

+Example:

+    tag: TinyTag = TinyTag.get('/some/music.mp3')
+    catalog_numbers: list[str] | None = tag.extra.get('catalog_number')

+    if catalog_numbers:
+        catalog_number: str = catalog_numbers[0]
+        print(catalog_number)

+    print(catalog_numbers)

+Output:

+    > '10'
+    > ['10']

+When a file contains multiple values for a [common metadata field](#common-metadata) (e.g. `artist`), the primary value is accessed through the common attribute (`tag.artist`), and any additional values through the `extra` dictionary (`tag.extra.artist`).

+Example:

+    tag: TinyTag = TinyTag.get('/some/music.mp3')
+    artist: str | None = tag.artist
+    additional_artists: list[str] | None = tag.extra.get('artist')

+    print(artist)
+    print(additional_artists)

+Output:

+    > 'main artist'
+    > ['another artist', 'yet another artist']

+### All Metadata

+If you need to receive all available metadata as key-value pairs in a flat dictionary, use the `as_dict()` method.
+This combines the common attributes and `extra` dictionary, which can be more convenient in some cases.

+    tag: TinyTag = TinyTag.get('/some/music.mp3')
+    metadata: dict = tag.as_dict()

+### Images

+Additionally, you can also get embedded images.
+To receive any available image, prioritizing the front cover:

+    tag: TinyTag = TinyTag.get('/some/music.mp3', image=True)
+    image: TagImage | None = tag.images.any

+    if image is not None:
+        data: bytes = image.data
+        name: str = image.name
+        description: str = image.description

+If you need to receive an image of a specific kind, including its description, use `images`:

+    tag.images        # available embedded images

+The following common images are available:

+    front_cover
+    back_cover
+    leaflet
+    media
+    other

+The following less common images are provided in an `extra` dictionary when
+present:

+    icon
+    other_icon
+    lead_artist
+    artist
+    conductor
+    band
+    composer
+    lyricist
+    recording_location
+    during_recording
+    during_performance
+    video
+    bright_colored_fish
+    illustration
+    band_logo
+    publisher_logo
+    unknown

+The following image attributes are available:

+    data           # image data as bytes
+    name           # image name/kind as string
+    mime_type      # image MIME type as string description    # image description as string

+To receive a common image, e.g. `front_cover`:

+    from tinytag import TinyTag, TagImage, TagImages

+    tag: TinyTag = TinyTag.get('/some/music.ogg')
+    images: TagImages = tag.images
+    front_cover_images: list[TagImage] = images.front_cover

+    if front_cover_images:
+        image: TagImage = front_cover_images[0]  # Use first image
+        data: bytes = image.data
+        description: str = image.description

+To receive an extra image, e.g. `bright_colored_fish`:

+    fish_images = tag.images.extra.get('bright_colored_fish')

+    if fish_images:
+        image = fish_images[0]  # Use first image
+        data = image.data
+        description = image.description

+### Encoding

 To open files using a specific encoding, you can use the `encoding` parameter.
-This parameter is however only used for formats where the encoding isn't explicitly specified.
+This parameter is however only used for formats where the encoding is not explicitly specified.

     TinyTag.get('a_file_with_gbk_encoding.mp3', encoding='gbk')

+### File-like Objects

 To use a file-like object (e.g. BytesIO) instead of a file path, pass a `file_obj` keyword argument:

     TinyTag.get(file_obj=your_file_obj)

+### Exceptions

+    TinyTagException        # Base class for exceptions
+    ParseError              # Parsing an audio file failed UnsupportedFormatError  # File format is not supported

 ## Changelog